TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9-duplicate_last_line : duplicate the last line of iacta file 10-no_more_js : deletes all .js files present in the current directory and subfolders 11-directories : count the number of directories and subfolders
+12-newest_files: create a script that displays the 10 newest files in the current directory